common name: crabhole mosquito

 All 18 species of the genus Deinocerites are crabhole specialists.
-Adult Deinocerites use the upper portions of burrows of land crabs as daytime resting sites, whereas the immature stages of these mosquitoes develop in water accumulations at the bottom of these burrows.
+Adult Deinocerites use the upper portions of land crab burrows as daytime resting sites and the immature stages of these mosquitoes develop in the water that accumulates at the bottom of these burrows.
 The distribution of Deinocerites is confined primarily to Central America, the West Indies and nearby parts of North and South America.
 Eight species are found only on the Atlantic basin, nine species are restricted to the Pacific coast, and only one species (Deinocerites pseudes) occurs on both coasts.
-Three species of Deinocerites are found in the United States, Deinocerites cancer in Florida and Deinocerites mathesoni and Deinocerites pseudes in Texas.
-In addition to occupying an unusual microhabitat, Deinocerites exhibit several other atypical traits, which have been most thoroughly studied in the Florida crabhole mosquito, Deinocerites cancer.
+Three species of Deinocerites are found in the United States: Deinocerites cancer in Florida, and Deinocerites mathesoni and Deinocerites pseudes in Texas.
+In addition to occupying an unusual microhabitat, Deinocerites exhibit several other unusual traits, which have been most thoroughly studied in the Florida crabhole mosquito, Deinocerites cancer.

 Figure 1.
 Distribution of the crabhole mosquito, Deinocerites cancer Theobald.
 Illustration by James Newman, University of Florida.

 Figure 2.
 Florida's crabhole mosquito, Deinocerites cancer Theobald, is normally found in large or medium-sized burrows of the great Atlantic land crab.
 Photograph by David Mook, St. Lucie Mosquito Control Unit, Florida.

 Figure 3.
 Great Atlantic land crab, Cardisoma guanhumi.
 Photograph by David Mook, St. Lucie Mosquito Control Unit, Florida.